Wiz-Works/LearnPeas/README.md

 A comprehensive Linux privilege escalation enumeration script designed for **learning** and **understanding**, not just finding vulnerabilities.
 Every finding includes educational context explaining WHAT it is, WHY it matters, and HOW to exploit it.

+## ⚠️ Disclaimer

+This project is **not affiliated with or endorsed by** the [PEASS-ng project](https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS).
+LearnPEAS is an independent tool inspired by LinPEAS, designed specifically for educational purposes.
+All credit for the original PEAS enumeration framework goes to the PEASS-ng team.

 ## 🎯 Purpose

 LearnPEAS is built for penetration testing students, CTF players, and red teamers who want to: